 Universally acclaimed for her performances of key violin works, Akiko is also widely recognised for her masterful interpretations of infrequently played works and passion for performing contemporary music.
 Highlights have included premiering Peter Eötvös’ violin concerto Seven at the Lucerne Festival under Pierre Boulez in 2007, then taking the work to the BBC Proms alongside Susanna Mälkki and the Philharmonia Orchestra.
 Suwanai has also given Japanese premieres of important new works such as violin concertos by James MacMillan and Esa-Pekka Salonen.

-As well as winning the International Tchaikovsky Competition, Akiko Suwanai has won numerous awards.
-These include the International Paganini Competition and the Queen Elisabeth International Competition.
-She studied at the Toho Gakuen School of Music with Toshiya Eto, Columbia University, and the Juilliard School of Music with Dorothy DeLay and Cho-Liang Lin, and at the Hochschule der Künste in Berlin with Uwe-Martin Haiberg.
-Her extensive discography with Universal Music and Decca Classics has garnered much critical acclaim in Japan and worldwide.
-In 2019, Sony Music releases recording of music by Toru Takemitsu featuring his works for violin and orchestra performed by Akiko Suwanai and the NHK Symphony Orchestra under direction of Paavo Järvi.
+Akiko’s remarkable musicianship has earned her global recognition and she has won numerous competitions, including the International Paganini Competition and the Queen Elisabeth International Competition.
+She studied at the Toho Gakuen School of Music with Toshiya Eto, Columbia University, and the Juilliard School of Music with Dorothy DeLay and Cho-Liang Lin as well as the Hochschule der Künste in Berlin with Uwe-Martin Haiberg.